radhikakj/Image-Viewer/README.md

 #I have tried my 26th birthday using data visualization
-I have imported image function to display the image plotting the image using matplotlib library in python
+I have imported image function to display the image And plotting the image using matplotlib library in python